SwannSG/cheatsheets/nodejs.md

 - Handler may make further i/o request
 - Handler then gives control back to Event Loop

+### Getting started

+From inside the directory where we want to setup the application.

+*npm init*

+To update local dependencies in package.json use the --save option *npm install express --save*
+*npm install mongodb --save*
+*npm install nodemon --save*

 ### Basic Node Configuration

 ```javascript